 Thanking God in all circumstances takes gratitude to another level; needless to say, some circumstances are quite daunting.
-How can we be thankful in all situations and stay positive and upbeat?
-There is a good chance that we are losing it when the rug is pulled underneath us and the world as we know it ceases to exist.
+How can we be thankful in all situations and stay positive while our world seems to be falling apart?
+There is a good chance that we are losing it when the rug is pulled underneath us.
 We can break – that is normal.
-However, when a human being meets Christ, this person will have to redefine “normal”.
+However, when a human being meets Christ there is a new “normal”.

 In the book of revelation, Jesus says (Revelation 3:20):